-1. The test will be explained to you and you will be asked to sign a consent form.

-2. The test will involve dilating drops being put into your eyes to enlarge the pupils.
+- 1. The test will be explained to you and you will be asked to sign a consent form. - 2.
+The test will involve dilating drops being put into your eyes to enlarge the pupils.
 It may take up to thirty minutes for the drops to work.
-The eye drops will cause your vision to blur.

-3. You will have a cannula placed into a vein in the back of your hand or fold of your elbow.

-4. You will be called into the photography room.
-A small amount of yellow dye Fluorescein will be injected into a vein in your arm.
-This dye will highlight any leaking blood vessels.

-5. A series of photographs will then be taken of your eye.
+The eye drops will cause your vision to blur. - 3.
+You will have a cannula placed into a vein in the back of your hand or fold of your elbow. - 4.
+You will be called into the photography room.
+A small amount of yellow dye (Fluorescein) will be injected into a vein in your arm.
+This dye will highlight any abnormality of the retinal blood vessels. - 5.
+A series of photographs will then be taken of your eye.